tjacobs/act/README.md

 This contains the implementation of ACT, Action Chunking with Transformers.
 For training robots to perform tasks.

-It has two simulated environments: Transfer Cube and Bimanual Insertion.
+It has two simulated environments: Transfer Cube and Insertion.

 You can train and evaluate ACT in sim or real.